show-me-code/deepflame-dev/README.md

 Detailed guide for installation and tutorials is available on [our documentation website](https://deepflame.deepmodeling.com).

 ## Features
-New features as of 2023/03/01:
+New in v1.1.0 (2023/03/31):
+- Add FGM model
+- Add GPU-compatible linear solver [AmgX](https://github.com/NVIDIA/AMGX) (adopt from [petsc4Foam](https://develop.openfoam.com/modules/external-solver) and [FOAM2CSR](https://gitlab.hpc.cineca.it/openfoam/foam2csr))
-- New load balancing algorithm
+- Add new load balancing algorithm
 - Add support for solving chemical source term simultaneously on GPU (DNN) and CPU (CVODE)
-- Add FGM model
+- Add support for compilation using CMake
+- Improve DNN solving procedure when using pure CPU
 - Reconstruct dfChemistryModel
+- Update chemical and mixing time scale models in PaSR combustion model

 New in v1.0.0 (2022/11/15):
 - Add support for the parallel computation of DNN using libtorch on multiple GPUs